Three pink tennis balls on a blue court

 The Code #18: “Let called when ball rolls on court.
 When a ball from another court enters the playing area, any player on the court affected may call a let as soon as the player becomes aware of the ball.”

-Making Calls
+Making Calls in Tennis

-What if no player on the court sees where the ball lands?
+In tennis, what if no player on the court sees where the ball lands?
 Is it in or out?

 Source: